Androgen backdoor pathway: Congenital adrenal hyperplasia

 In congenital adrenal hyperplasia (CAH) due to deficiency of 21-hydroxylase or cytochrome P450 oxidoreductase (POR), the associated elevated 17OHP levels result in flux through the backdoor pathway to DHT that begins with 5α-reduction of 17OHP.
-This pathway may be activated regardless of age and sex and cause symptoms of androgen excess In adult females, excess androgens can cause hirsutism (excessive hair growth), alopecia (hair loss), menstrual irregularities, infertility, and polycystic ovarian syndrome.
+This pathway may be activated regardless of age and sex and cause symptoms of androgen excess.
+In adult females, excess androgens can cause hirsutism (excessive hair growth), alopecia (hair loss), menstrual irregularities, infertility, and polycystic ovarian syndrome.
 In adult males, excess androgens can cause prostate enlargement, prostate cancer, and reduced sperm quality.
 In adults of both sexes, excess androgens can also cause metabolic disturbances, such as insulin resistance, dyslipidemia, hypertension, and cardiovascular disease.
 In fetus, excess of androgens due to excess of fetal 17OHP in CAH may contribute to DHT synthesis that leads to external genital virilization in newborn girls with CAH.
 P4 levels may also be elevated in CAH, leading to androgen excess via the backdoor pathway from P4 to DHT.
-17OHP and P4 may also serve as substrates to 11-oxygenated androgens in CAH.
+17OHP and P4 may also be substrates for 11-oxygenated androgens in CAH.

 Masculinization of female external genitalia in a fetus due to the mother's intake of certain exogenous hormones—the so-called progestin-induced virilization—is usually less noticeable than in congenital adrenal hyperplasia (CAH), and unlike CAH, it does not cause progressive virilization.

-Serum levels of the C_{21} 11-oxygenated steroids: 21-deoxycorticosterone, also known as 11β-hydroxyprogesterone (11OHP4) and 21-deoxycortisol (21dF), have been known to be elevated in both non-classical and classical forms of CAH, and liquid chromatography–mass spectrometry profiles that include these steroids have been proposed for clinical applications, including newborn screening.
-Classical CAH patients receiving glucocorticoid therapy had C_{19} 11-oxygenated steroid serum levels that were elevated compared to healthy controls.
+Serum levels of the C21 11-oxygenated steroids: 21-deoxycorticosterone, also known as 11β-hydroxyprogesterone (11OHP4) and 21-deoxycortisol (21dF), have been known to be elevated in both non-classical and classical forms of CAH, and liquid chromatography–mass spectrometry profiles that include these steroids have been proposed for clinical applications, including newborn screening.
+Classical CAH patients receiving glucocorticoid therapy had C19 11-oxygenated steroid serum levels that were elevated compared to healthy controls.
 In CAH patients with poor disease control, 11-oxygenated androgens remain elevated for longer than 17OHP, thus serving as a better biomarker for the effectiveness of the disease control.
 In males with CAH, 11-oxygenated androgen levels may indicate the presence of testicular adrenal rest tumors.